+Updating paragraph style sheets

-Use the buttons at the top of the paragraph section of the Style Sheets palette to create, duplicate, edit, or update a style sheet.
-When you place the cursor in a paragraph that has uniform local formatting applied, you can update an existing style sheet to include the local formatting by clicking the Update button.
-Alternatively, you can choose Edit > Update Style Sheet > Paragraph.
+When you place the cursor in a paragraph that has uniform local formatting applied, you can update the style sheet applied to that text to include the local formatting by clicking the Update button C. Alternatively, you can choose Style > Update Style Sheet > Paragraph.